Introduction

 Message with Options

 Message with Options message blocks are used to display a message with response options.
 These options can be personalized and unlimited options can be added.
 Treble shows this message as a message with the message body you have defined, followed by a numbered list of options.
+Example: If the client sends the following message:

 Response mode

-• Writing the option number: The customer can write the number of the option they want, for example, if the customer wants to select option 1, they can write “1”.
+When customers receive this type of message, they can respond in the following ways:- Writing the option number: The customer can write the number of the option they want, for example, if the customer wants to select option 1, they can write “1”.

-• Writing in alphabetical order of the option: The customer can write the text of the option they want, for example, if the customer wants to select option 1, they can write “a”.
+- Writing in alphabetical order of the option: The customer can write the text of the option they want, for example, if the customer wants to select option 1, they can write “a”.

-• Writing the text that most closely matches one of the options: The customer can write the text that most closely matches one of the options, for example, if the customer wants to select option 1, which has the text “Help with my card”, they can write “card”.
+- Writing the text that most closely matches one of the options: The customer can write the text that most closely matches one of the options, for example, if the customer wants to select option 1, which has the text “Help with my card”, they can write “card”.

 Simple Message